benrr101/node-taglib-sharp/docs/classes/Id3v2Settings.md

 • `Static` `set` **useNonStandardV2V3GenreSeparators**(`value`): `void`

-Sets whether or not to use non-standard genre separators on ID3v2.2 and ID3v2.3.
+Sets whether to use non-standard genre separators on ID3v2.2 and ID3v2.3.
 If `true`, the TCO/TCON frame value will be separated by `;` and/or `/`, empty values will be thrown out.
 If `false`, the TCO/TCON frame value will be returned as-is (after processing standard, escaped numeric genres).